lozanotek/realtime-signalr/README.md

-SignalRAllTheThings
+SignalR All The Things!
 ===================

-Resources for the "SignalR All The Things!" presentation
+Repository for all resources (code, slides, etc.) for the "SignalR All The Things!" presentation.